 The Student Forum is run by the students for the students, in order to foster a vibrant learning environment extending beyond classrooms.
 The Global Europe Centre prides itself on holding events organised solely by our students, ranging from Doctoral workshops, a Reading Group, the annual Europe Day celebrations, Careers in the European Union and other employability events.

-Ideas for future events include employability skills training, keynote lectures by BRIC Ambassadors, student-run simulations and modules, internships and trips to EU Institutions and NATO.
+Ideas for future events include employability skills training, student-run simulations and modules, internships and trips to EU Institutions and NATO.

 Global Europe student forum committee

 The Student Forum Committee is run by voluntary Student Ambassadors that includes research, postgraduate and undergraduate students.
 They work together to decide on future events held under the GEC Student Forum’s auspices and work towards their realisation in cooperation with the Centre’s Programme Coordinator and Management Team.

 The Student Forum is made up of a group of passionate Doctoral students from across the University of Kent’s Learning Centres, dedicated to holding workshops on a variety of topics, areas of interest, and research methods.